TheTarr/mastodon_bot/README.md

 CaoCao (Fuck*2 in Chinese) is an autoresponder bot project for mastodon.
 The functions are: accept sentences from users to write a sonnet solitaire, drift bottle, find a random work in ao3, find a random poem online, accept two character names to return a random story, etc.

 All the texts involved are Chinese.
-If you are a newbie like me, and working on build your own bot, I (strongly) recommend <a href="https://www.youtube.com/watch?v=sKSxBd56H70">this tutorial</a>.
+If you are a newbie like me and working on build your own bot, I (strongly) recommend <a href="https://www.youtube.com/watch?v=sKSxBd56H70">this tutorial</a>.

 # 以下为中文介绍
 长毛象机器人：<a rel="me" href="https://bgme.me/@ciao">操操</a>